ContextLab/sherlock-topic-model-paper/paxton_changes.md

 - changed some variable names so they don't overwrite each other

+### schematic
+- updated text parsing to better match new pipeline
+- fixed bug in figure, updated figure to include changes previously made in illustrator

 ### scripts
 - removed existing searchlight scripts, added directory of scripts to run searchlight analyses on HPCC
 - fixed voxel function to correlate only upper triangle of topic vector & voxel activity temporal correlation matrices